 So, let’s talk about what’s actually going on, why period affects digestion in such unpredictable ways, and why bowel changes during menstruation are way more normal than you’ve been led to believe.

 Then your period starts, progesterone drops, and your body releases prostaglandins.
 Think of prostaglandins as little chemical messengers whose job is to help your uterus contract so it can shed its lining.
+But prostaglandins are overachievers, they don’t just talk to your uterus, they also talk to your intestines.
+And when they do, the message is loud and clear: move.

-That’s why period diarrhea episodes are so common.
+That’s why diarrhea period episodes are so common.
 Your stool can also smell stronger during your period because of that faster transit time.
+It’s the same mechanism giving you cramps.
+Your gut is responding to the same chemical that’s making your uterus cramp.

 Blog continues after the ad.